"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 "Help, I'm Having A Zoom Interview!"

-- Treat it as a face-to-face interview and do all of the preparation that you would normally do.
+- Treat it as a face-to-face interview - and do all the preparation you normally would; this will give you confidence and relax you for the meeting.

 Treat it as a face-to-face interview